 Most of my travels were solo between 2011-2015 and mostly on a backpacker budget.

 My budget is just a tad more flashpackery now and I bagged me a hottie vlogger (Garrett, The TravelHuman) who adventures around the world with me.
 However, we still have a few solo trips per year and don’t travel together 24/7.

-Teaching English supplemented enough for living in Southeast Asia, freelance work online has been great, I take advantage of working holiday visas, and I’ve learned how to travel cheaper.
-I also blog… Duh 🙂
+Teaching English supplemented enough for living in Southeast Asia, freelance work online was great, I took advantage of working holiday visas, and I’ve learned how to travel cheaper!

 I want to visit many countries, but I also want to live (and even work) in many of them, spending the time getting to know the people, cultures, lifestyle, and even the language.

 I want to grow this blog into the ultimate resource for:

 1. People who want to travel but need an expert AND expat they connect with to help them out with their epic journeys and…

 2. Also, those who want to take it a step further and work and live abroad for a few months or indefinitely.